 Phase 1 | Conformance Evaluation / Findings Reporting

 Compliance testing of representative product components, resulting in a comprehensive report identifying every issue that deserves attention.
 For each issue, we typically provide examples, repair suggestions, and techniques.
-Often there are many possible ways to fix the issue: we carefully select the recommendation that will be most practical and sustainable, based on our experience with your team.
-This report serves as a clear guide to the development team on what needs to be done to achieve compliance.
+Often there are many ways to fix the issue: we handpick the recommendation that will be most practical and sustainable, based on our experience with your team.
+This report serves as a clear guide to the development team on what needs to be done to comply.
 It includes the discovery of every issue required for conformance, as well as additional functional accessibility issues that will be optional for addressing.

 Phase 2 | Repair / Remediation

-We present our results, all gaps identified in Phase 1 that need closing, get repaired by the development team, accompanied by coaching by our team as required.
+We present our results, all gaps identified in Phase 1 that need closing, get repaired by the development team, accompanied by coaching by our team.

 Phase 3 | Certification